sogki/sogki/README.md

 <img src="https://i.imgur.com/OVHWHX5.gif" height=150px width=250px>
 </div>

-I'm a 20 years old Web Developer from the UK!
+I'm a 20 years old Web Developer and Graphics Designer from the UK!
 I thrive on exploring innovative solutions and collaborating with like-minded individuals to create impactful projects.
 I endure creativity and design and wish to have a career in the Games Industry.

 Passionate gaming, uninterrupted design.